Холмс, кажется, вы в России...

 🙋🏻♂️❓Focused on diverse technology startups, specifically interested in cyber security projects.

-Currently, he serves as the president and founder of MHR International, a company that specializes in the HR software industry.
+Currently, he serves as the president and founder of MHR International, a company specializing in the HR software industry.
 Ross always says, “My parents always taught us to give back to the community.
-I want to make a difference in helping to grow companies in Atlanta.
+I want to make a difference by helping grow companies in Atlanta.
 This is part of my ministry.”
-That’s why he entered the angel investors’ world.
+That’s why he entered the world of angel investors’.

 🙋🏻♂️❓Focused on black-led startups in Atlanta.

 Finding your first investors is always challenging.
-Anxiety, fear of speaking or lack of preparation can get on the way.
-That’s why we decided to share some tips on how to get ready for the presentation and make your pitch worth listening to
+Anxiety, fear of speaking or lack of preparation can get in the way.
+That’s why we decided to share some tips on how to prepare for the presentation and make your pitch worth listening to.

 How useful was this post?